 The heavy snow produced a magical and seasonal appearance to the landscape, and the lake froze over.
 We cleared the drive before anyone slipped off the road and drove into the yew hedge, which was already under a lot of pressure from the weight of snow, which, at least for the natural world, was definitely the “wrong kind of snow“.

 Snow at Eastnor Castle

 Sadly, our cedars and other confers suffered heavily as the weight of snow broke boughs off close to the trunk.
 All night we could hear cracks and crashes as they came down.
 Other trees, such as the magnolia in our garden, suffered too, but not as badly.

-In a well-timed visit, however, Martin Gardner, Co-ordinator of the International Conifer Conservation Programme at the Royal Botanic Garden Edinburgh, https://www.rbge.org.uk/science/genetics-and-conservation/martin-gardners-homepage appeared yesterday with a supply of young specimen trees from seeds taken from native trees under threat.
-They included firs from Turkey (Abies Nordmanniana) and a critically-endangered Notofagus Alessandrii from Chile.
-They will be very welcome additions to our stock and will be carefully planted out as soon as the snow clears.
+In a well-timed visit, however, Martin Gardner, Co-ordinator of the International Conifer Conservation Programme at the Royal Botanic Garden Edinburgh, appeared yesterday with a supply of young specimen trees from seeds taken from native trees under threat.
+They included firs from Turkey (Abies nordmanniana) and a critically endangered Notofagus Alessandrini from Chile.
+They will be very welcome additions to our stock and will be carefully planned out as soon as the snow clears.